Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode

+In the investigated example, the speed-up is less than the number of unknowns' compression ratio $\kappa = n_e/(N^\parallel + N^\perp)$ between the number of basis function used in the RWG and the SMR cases.
+This fact is attributable to the computational time required by $k$-space representation of the MLFMA operators, which means that the computational complexity is not only linked to the number of unknowns but also to the electrical size of the array.

-Another crucial advantage introduced by SME in the MLFMA concerns memory requirements.
-Although the translation function $T_L$ is the same in both RWG and SME, as it doesn't depend on the basis function, the matrices representing the radiation and receive operators are $\kappa$ times smaller, and the self impedance matrix $Z_s$ is $\kappa^2$ times smaller, where $\kappa = n_e/(N^\parallel + N^\perp)$ is the total number of unknowns' compression ratio.
-Additionally, after $m$ iterations, computing the GMRES solution requires storing all the basis vectors of the Krylov subspace $\mathcal{K}_m$, leading to a memory requirement of $\mathcal{O}(mN)$, where $N$ is the total number of unknowns.
-As $N$ increases, the storage cost may become prohibitive, even for a small number of iterations $m$.
-As previously mentioned, SME can drastically reduce $N$, allowing for the simulation of larger structures that were impracticable before.
+Another key advantage of using the SMR in the MLFMA is the significant reduction in memory requirements.
+Although the translation function $T_L$ is the same in both RWG and SMR, as it doesn't depend on the basis function, the matrices representing the radiation and receiving patterns are reduced in size by a factor of $\kappa$, the self-impedance matrix $Z_s$ is reduced by $\kappa^2$, where $\kappa$ is the compression ratio.

+Additionally, the memory needed to compute the GMRES solution after \(m\) iterations is proportional to the size of the Krylov subspace \(\mathcal{K}_m\), leading to a memory requirement of \(\mathcal{O}(mN)\), where \(N\) is the total number of unknowns.
+As \(N\) increases, the storage cost can become prohibitive, even for a relatively small number of iterations \(m\).
+The SMR method significantly reduces \(N\), enabling the simulation of larger structures that were previously infeasible due to memory constraints.